t0tacci0/CodeSurvey/README.md

 ---

 ### Deployment and local development

+### GitHub Pages

+GitHub Pages used to deploy live version of the website.

+1. Log in to GitHub and locate [GitHub Repository CodeSurvey](https://github.com/t0tacci0/CodeSurvey)
+2. At the top of the Repository(not the main navigation) locate "Settings" button on the menu.
+3. Scroll down the Settings page until you locate "GitHub Pages".
+4. Under "Source", click the dropdown menu "None" and select "Main" and click "Save".
+5. The page will automatically refresh.
+6. Scroll back to locate the now-published site [link](https://t0tacci0.github.io/CodeSurvey/) in the "GitHub Pages" section.

+### Forking the GitHub Repository

+By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

+1. Log in to GitHub and locate [GitHub Repository CodeSurvey](https://github.com/t0tacci0/CodeSurvey)
+2. At the top of the Repository(under the main navigation) locate "Fork" button.
+3. Now you should have a copy of the original repository in your GitHub account.

+### Local Clone

+1. Log in to GitHub and locate [GitHub Repository CodeSurvey](https://github.com/t0tacci0/CodeSurvey)
+2. Under the repository name click "Clone or download"
+3. Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type `git clone` and then paste The URL copied in the step 3.
+7. Press Enter and your local clone will be created.

+### Heroku Deployment

 The program was developed in Codeanywhere.
 It was then committed and pushed to GitHub.
 The finished project was deployed in Heroku using the Code Institute Python Terminal for display purposes.
 Deployment to Heroku was completed using the following steps: